realYuanLi/PsychometricEval/README.md

 ```
 The evaluation will be saved in results.json file under result folder under each models

-## TODO
+## Future Work
-Note that this repository is under active construction, and we plan to provide a comprehensive evaluation tools that are easy to use and customize.
+We plan to extend our psychometric benchmark and provide a comprehensive evaluation tools that are easy to use and customize.
 We will extend the efforts to the following directions:

 - [ ] Automatic generation of parallel forms of test
 - [ ] More fine-grained datasets
 - [ ] Downstream application evaluation

+Stay tuned for the updates!